 History

-Craigsanquhar House is the former home of the Spens family of Lathallan whose ancestry can be traced back to King Robert III of Scotland and King Edward III of England.
+Craigsanquhar house is the former home of the Spens family of Lathallan whose ancestry can be traced back to king Robert III of Scotland and king Edward III of England.

 The lands of Craigsanquhar belonged to the Spens family from 1385 to 1524 and were bought back in 1792 by Dr Nathaniel Spens.
-The small corner of cut stone to left of the front lawn is all that remains of the original tower house which the early Spens returned to.
+The small corner of cut stone to the left of the front lawn is all that remains of the original tower house which the early Spens returned to.
 The architect of the house as it stands today was William Burn, the architect of many distinguished buildings in Edinburgh.
-Nathaniel’s initials surmount the entrance doorway and occur again in the carved figurine and flag-like windvane over the roof.
+Nathanial’s initials surmount the entrance doorway and occur again in the carved figurine and flag-like windvane over the roof.
 The estate remained in the Spens family until 1925.

 -